 Ragusa is a top destination in Sicily!
 Let’s find out what to see in Ragusa Superiore and surroundings.
 Nature, Baroque Style, food & wine in Southern Italy!

-If you are planning a trip to Sicily and have always wondered what to see in Ragusa, you are in the right place!
-Today we tell you why to visit Ragusa.
+If you are planning a trip to Sicily and have always wondered what to see in this amazing island, you are in the right place!
+Today we tell you why to visit Ragusa Superiore, Ragusa Ibla and surroundings.

 The adventures of Inspector Montalbano, a television series based on the novels of Andrea Camilleri, showed the beauties of this corner of Sicily located in the southeast part of the island to the general public.
 Inspector Montalbano filming locations are now popular destinations for travellers and film-lovers.

-Immersed in the Val di Noto, Ragusa is rich in natural and architectural beauties.
+Immersed in the Val di Noto, this town is rich in natural and architectural beauties.

 In 2002 it was declared, together with the surrounding area, a UNESCO World Heritage Site for its magnificent Baroque style.